All Rights reserved

-Martha May Eliot met Ethel Collins Dunham while they were students at Bryn Mawr College, where they decided to attend medical school together in 1914 and forever stay by each other's side.
+Martha May Eliot and Ethel Collins Dunham, two doctors who got their medical degrees together from Johns Hopkins, met while they were students at Bryn Mawr College.
+They decided to attend medical school together in 1914 and forever stay by each other's side.
 Though they were both active in fighting for women's right to vote, their ambitions to medicine separated them until they were both invited to the brand-new pediatrics department at Yale.

 Both pioneers in their own right, they changed the role of women in children's medicine forever.
 During the Great Depression, Eliot was an architect of the New Deal's programs regarding maternal and child health, and later she was named chief of the Children's Bureau, a federal health agency, by President Truman.
 Dunham focused on caring for premature babies and newborns, establishing the national standards for how hospitals care for babies.
 She became one of the first female professors at Yale's School of Medicine, while her partner was the first female member of the American Pediatric Society and the first woman to become president of the American Public Health Association.

 In 1957 the American Pediatric Society awarded Dunham its highest honor, the John Howland Award.
 She was the first woman to receive the honor.
 Eliot was the second.

 Though known for painting chapels, Michelangelo was far from a church ideal in his romantic life.

 The two met in 1532.
 Tommaso dei Cavalieri, who was 23 years old, was known as exceptionally handsome, fitting the 57-year-old Michaelangelo's ideal of masculine beauty.
 Michaelangelo dedicated a series of drawings and dozens of love poems to the young man, calling dei Cavalieri the "light of our century, paragon of all the world."